MicrosoftDocs/Viva/workplace-analytics-insights/faqs.md

 ### Q5 How can I get more details about specific metrics or view more information about the leading indicators?

-You can use Workplace Analytics to access to more tools and ways of exploring and reporting your organization's collaboration data.
-See [Microsoft Workplace Analytics](https://microsoft.com/microsoft-365/business/workplace-analytics) to learn more and to ask to be contacted about purchasing Workplace Analytics.
+Workplace Analytics gives you access to more advanced analysis tools and ways of exploring and reporting your organization's collaboration data.
+See [Microsoft Workplace Analytics](https://microsoft.com/microsoft-365/business/workplace-analytics) to learn more about purchasing Workplace Analytics.